joeleba/joeleba.github.io/_posts/2016-03-10-optionals-in-swift.md

 Notice that `nitro` is now declared with type `Nitro?`. `Nitro?` is actually a short form for `Optional<Nitro>`.
 This means that `nitro` can hold a value of type `Nitro`, or `nil`, i.e. nothing at all.
 Adding a `?` after the data type tells the compiler: "Be careful, this value can be `nil`".

 In order to get the value of type `X` from an Optional of type `X?`, we need to _unwrap_ it.
-Remember, `X?` (or `Optional<X>`) is a completely different type from `X`.
+Remember that `X?` (or `Optional<X>`) is a completely different type from `X`.

 ## Getting value from an Optional
 ### Forced Unwrapping

 This method uses `!` to unwrap the optional.
-With `!`, you're telling the compiler: "This is an optional value, but I'm absolutely sure that it's not nil.".
+With `!`, you're telling the compiler: "This is an optional value, but I'm absolutely sure that it's not nil.
+Let's treat it as its original type".
 Unwrapping with `!` will return a value of the original type.

 ```swift
 let someNitro = withNitro.nitro!